Friendly Ghost and Pumpkin Halloween Coloring Page with PDF Sheet

 Where the Modern Ghost Costume Came From

 Ghost stories are ancient, but the familiar white-sheet style ghost is much newer than many people think.
 In early photography, stage illusion, and printed cartoons, ghosts were often shown as pale floating figures because that was an easy way to signal a spirit quickly.
 The draped-sheet look became especially common in costume parties and children's celebrations because it was cheap, clear, and easy to make at home.
 A child could cut eye holes in fabric and become a ghost at once, which helped the image spread far beyond literature or folklore.
 By the twentieth century, postcards, trick-or-treat costumes, paper cutouts, and classroom crafts had turned the soft rounded ghost into a standard Halloween figure.
-That history matters because the page is not only showing a spirit.
+That history matters because the illustration is not only showing a spirit.
 It is also showing how practical costume traditions helped decide what a ghost was supposed to look like in modern seasonal art.

 Why Pumpkins and Ghosts Became a Pair